-Trezor limits the ways of communication (eg. Wifi, fingerprint reader, battery or bluetooth) on the device to maximize its security.
+Trezor limits the ways of communication (eg. Wifi, fingerprint reader, battery, or Bluetooth) on the device to maximize its security.

 Even if your computer has a key-logger installed on it and the security words are stolen, it would take many years to crack the order of the actual seed even with the most powerful computer.

-Moreover, on Trezor Model T, the seed phrase is entered using Trezor device itself, so there is no danger of getting such information stolen from your computer.
+Moreover, on Trezor Model T, the seed phrase is entered using the Trezor device itself, so there is no danger of getting such information stolen from your computer.